Tea tree oil as a bed bug remedy

-Sign | Description | Where to Look |
+Signs | Descriptions | Where to Look |

 ---|---|---|

-Live Bugs | Reddish-brown, apple seed-sized insects | Mattress seams, box springs, bed frames |
+Live Bugs | Reddish-brown in color, size of an apple seed | Mattress seams, box springs, bed frames |

-Shed Skins | Translucent exoskeletons | Hiding spots near sleeping areas |
+Shed Skin | Translucent exoskeletons | Hiding spots near sleeping area |

-Fecal Spots | Black/brown dots (digested blood) | Sheets, mattresses, nearby walls |
+Fecal Spots | Black or dark brown specks of digested blood | Sheets, mattresses, nearby walls |

-Blood Stains | Rusty or reddish stains | Bedding, pajamas |
+Blood Stains | Rusty or reddish stains on bedding/pajamas | Bedding, pajamas |

-Eggs | Tiny (1mm), pearl-white | Cracks, crevices, fabric seams |
+Eggs | Small (1mm), pearl-white color | Cracks, crevices, seams of any fabric |

-Musty Odor | Sweet, musty smell | Heavily infested areas |
+Musty smell | Sweet-smelling, musty odor emitted in heavily infested areas | Heavily infested areas |

-Health and psychological impact
+Health and psychological consequences

-- Psychological effects: Insomnia, anxiety, social isolation
+- Psychological symptoms: Insomnia, anxiety, social withdrawal.

-Key components and their effects
+Main ingredients and their effects

 Component | Concentration | Effect on Bed Bugs |